mui/material-ui/docs/src/pages/customization/overrides.md

 ## 4. User global theme variation

 In order to promote consistency and manage the user interface as a whole, Material-UI provide mechanisms to apply global changes.
-You can tweak the [configuration variables](/customization/themes#configuration-variables) as well as [customizing all instances of a component type](/customization/themes#customizing-all-instances-of-a-component-type).
+You can tweak the [configuration variables](/customization/themes#configuration-variables).

+### Customizing all instances of a component type

+When the configuration variables aren't powerful enough, you can take advantage of the `overrides` key of the `theme` to potentially change every single style injected by Material-UI into the DOM.
+Learn more about it in [the theme section of the documentation](/customization/themes#customizing-all-instances-of-a-component-type).